200 Hour Yoga Teacher Training Curriculum

 Understanding how the human body moves is integral to teaching in a manner that is safe, appropriate and effective.

 We will explore the human movement system – primarily the skeletal, nervous and muscular systems as they relate to movement and motor learning.
 Students will learn about planes and directions of movements, joints, and the muscles that create movement at the joints.
 They will learn which primary tissues are at risk during asana practice and how to protect them.
 They will learn how to assess movement in asana and based on this to provide appropriate regression/progression of poses.
 We will explore the mechanics of breathing (Respiratory and Cardiovascular systems) and the health benefits of proper breathing.
-This will introduce students for the upcoming Pranayama practices in the final week.

 Students will learn the art of becoming powerful, effective and inspiring teachers!
 We will explore aspects such as qualities of a student, qualities of a great teacher, cultivating your personal teaching values and style, how to assess different learning styles and how to motivate students.
 We will look at how to teach using verbal instruction, hands on adjustments, props and visualizations.
 You will gain an understanding why we teach in Sanskrit, and how to cultivate your teaching voice.
-We will look at how to implement Vinyasa Krama into your teaching and take an in-depth workshop on sequencing.
+We will look at how to implement Vinyasa Krama (step by step progression) into your teaching and take an in-depth workshop on sequencing.
 This will guide you in learning how to teach a mixed level class.
 We will also look at how to teach beginning students.

 Students will now put into place all they have learnt in the previous two weeks!
 Working in small groups of 2-4, they will formulate and then teach a full 1.5 hour class to their fellow students.
 Senior teachers from the training will assess them on quality of sequencing, verbal instruction/delivery, use of variations and props, gentle adjustments, and overall presentation (including the use of themes/mantras/philosophy/music).
 There will be a group feedback session after each practicum for fellow student comments as well.